-- The earned GPA in all units attempted at Antelope Valley College is less than 2.0 in each of three consecutive semesters. - The number of units for which "W,""I" and "NP" grades have been assigned has warranted probationary status for three consecutive semesters. - Intervention: Mandatory RISE workshop attendance; mandatory counseling appointment with RISE counselors (Contract, SEP); Learning Center hours; Attend Mid-Semester Check-In
+- The earned GPA in all units attempted at Antelope Valley College is less than 2.0 in each of three consecutive semesters. - The number of units for which "W,""I" and "NP" grades have been assigned has warranted probationary status for three consecutive semesters. - Intervention: Mandatory RISE workshop attendance; two mandatory counseling appointment with RISE counselors (Contract, SEP); mandatory completion of two student lingos.